Plato Writes about Socrates

 Plato is using the character in the Apology to give this general description.

 We can interpret Plato in this way because we are thinking that he is trying to understand Socrates.
-Other thoughts are possible, but this one is probably the most likely.
+Other interpretations are possible, but none of them are more likely than this one.

 What the Historical Socrates Thought